alandoherty95/Milestone-Project-2/README.md

 - **Google Maps** <br>

 A full-width Google Map on the home page displaying 24 selected locations in and around Limerick City.
 This feature allows users to identify and navigate to a desired location.
-For every selection, it shows the location, a brief summary and a link to an external website or social media profile.
+For every selection, the info window will display the name and a brief description.
 There are 8 attractions, 8 activities and 8 coffee shops.
 Each location is shown with a marker on the map.
+Each marker can be clicked on to trigger an 'Info Window' containing more information about the sites.
+The current info window will automatically close when a new marker is clicked on.

 - **Current Weather Conditions**<br>

 The homepage also displays the current weather conditions in Limerick City, including the actual temperature, feels like temperature, wind speed and humidity.
 This allows users to plan and coordinate more effectively around the unpredictable weather conditions experienced in Ireland.
+Users have the option to toggle the temperature display between'°C' and '°F'.

 - **Our Monthly Favourites** <br>